Luxuriate in the sun, sea and sand on beautiful Ōhope Beach or paddle a kayak around the bird nesting sites of Ohiwa Harbour.

 In spring, migrations bring large numbers of wading birds to New Zealand from their arctic breeding grounds.
 Others migrate between the North and South Islands.
 Ohiwa Harbour is a birdwatching mecca, but you'll need a good pair of binoculars and a bird book to assist with identification.

 Depending on the time of year, you can hope to see bar-tailed godwits, bitterns, banded rails, spotless crakes, pied stilts, oystercatchers, curlews, plovers, herons, terns, shags and gulls.
 There's also a chance you might spot a spoonbill or two.
 One inspired way to explore the harbour and watch the birds is by hiring a kayak or joining a guided trip.

 Ōhope Beach is an 11 kilometre stretch of white sand that's often blessed with great surf.
-The beach looks out to Whale Island, the active volcano White Island and the sweeping coast of East Cape.
+The beach looks out to Whale Island, White Island and the sweeping coast of East Cape.
 In late December, Ōhope is a place to see pohutukawa trees blooming in all their crimson glory.
 From a comfortable towel on the sand, you can watch the ocean for seabird activity.
 Gannets perform spectacular diving feats and groups of petrels, terns and gulls can often be seen working the fish.